bytecodealliance/component-docs/component-model/src/tutorial.md

 world = "app"
 ```

-If you're using the registry, you can specify the import.
+If you're using the registry, you can specify the target world.
 ```
-[package.metadata.component.target.dependencies]
+[package.metadata.component]
+package = "component-book:command-impl"
-"bytecode-alliance:calculator" = "x.x.x"
+target = "component-book:calculator/app@0.1.0"
 ```

-Check [calculator](https://preview.wa.dev/bytecode-alliance:calculator) for the latest version to use.
+Check [calculator](https://preview.wa.dev/component-book:calculator) for the latest version to use.

 Now, implement a command line application that: